-With 50,000 new cases annually, prostate cancer is the most frequent malignant tumour in men.
-The cause of its development is, as for many other cancer diseases, largely unknown.
-However, genetic factors, a high-fat diet, environmental factors as well as hormone influences are probably the cause.
-Thus the risk of disease is approximately 4 to 5 times higher if one’s father or brothers have prostate cancer.
+Early detection is essential!
+Prostate imaging is becoming increasingly important in preventive care, treatment decisions and aftercare: with 50,000 new cases every year, prostate carcinoma is the most common malignant tumor in men.
+As with many other types of cancer, what causes it to develop is largely unknown.
+Genetic factors, a high-fat diet, environmental factors and hormonal influences are likely to be the cause.
+For example, the risk of developing the disease is about 4 to 5 times higher if the father or brothers have prostate cancer.

 Palpation of the prostate recommended from the age of 50 is unfortunately not very reliable.
 Particularly small tumours are hard to detect with this method.
 Transrectal sonography is also conclusive only to a limited extent.
 Therefore, urologists determine the so-called PSA value (prostate-specific antigen) in addition.
 If it exceeds 4.0 ng/ml, there is suspicion of a tumour, and a tissue sample (biopsy) of the prostate should be taken.
 The reason: About 30% of 50-year-old men and up to 70% of over 80-year-olds have asymptomatic prostate cancer – often hidden amongst benign tumours.